nathancunn/nathancunn.github.io/_posts/2018-11-09-foldable-phones.md

 ---

-The prospect of a foldable phone/tablet combo has been causing a stir lately, thanks to [Samsung teasing their latest innovation: a phone that folds out into a tablet.](https://twitter.com/samsung_dev/status/1060251017890037765) While I don't particularly fancy one of these devices---not that I could afford one---I can appreciate the technological feats that they are.
+The prospect of a foldable phone/tablet combo has been causing a stir lately, thanks to [Samsung teasing their latest innovation: a phone that unfolds into a tablet.](https://twitter.com/samsung_dev/status/1060251017890037765) While I don't particularly fancy one of these devices---not that I could afford one---I can appreciate the technological feats that they are.

 However, the phones seem to fly in the face of two notable drivers in phone development recently:
   - Making phones taller.
-In order to accommodate us consuming media on our phones, companies have been making phones to match the aspect ratio (the ratio of a screen's width to its height) of modern TV and film (commonly 16:9, or 18:9), leading to phones like the  Samsung Galaxy S9 having an 18.5:9 aspect ratio and the iPhone X featuring a 19.5:9 aspect ratio.
+In order to accommodate us consuming media on our phones, companies have been making phones to closer match the aspect ratio (the ratio of a screen's width to its height) of modern TV and film (commonly 16:9, or 18:9), leading to phones like the  Samsung Galaxy S9 having an 18.5:9 aspect ratio and the iPhone X featuring a 19.5:9 aspect ratio.
     By comparison the iPhone 4 had a 3:2 aspect ratio, so it would need to add 44% to the height of its screen to match the iPhone X.
-    Although I just said the aspect ratio is width:height and phones aren't wider than they are tall, their aspect ratios are usually specified as height:width.
+    (Although I just said the aspect ratio is width:height and phones aren't wider than they are tall, their aspect ratios are usually specified as height:width.)
   - Making bezels smaller.
 In order to prevent phones from becoming _too_ unwieldy with these larger screens, there's been a push to decrease the size of the phone bezels: the area on the front of your phone which is not the screen.
 This has led to innovations